 Located in the South Atlantic Ocean, Tristan da Cunha is actually on a volcanic island.
 The island is more than 2,700km from the nearest mainland Cape Town, South Africa.
 Currently, Tristan da Cunha is home to more than 250 people.
 They have a dialect but English is also used here.

 Siwa Oasis – Egypt

 Part of British overseas territory, Pitcairn Island’s location is about 5,310km from New Zealand.
 The island has a low population.
 Nowadays, there are no flights to Pitcairn.
-As a result, visitors must take a 32-hour boat ride to visit the island.
+As a result, you must take a 32-hour boat ride to visit the island.

 Nauru is a small island nation in Micronesia in the South Pacific Ocean.
 In fact, Nauru is a country without a capital city.
 This is the least visited country in the world, each year it receives less than 300 visitors.
 Despite its remote location, Nauru is an island paradise.
 Visitors coming here can relax and participate in many activities such as snorkeling, swimming, and experiencing the peaceful life of the local people.

 One of the most remote places in the world, Motuo has a population of 12,000.
 Most of them live a simple life, farming soybeans, rice, and cotton.
 Especially, the scriptures of Tibetan Buddhism describe this place as a holy place.
 To visit Motuo, you must take 4 days crossing the mountains.

 Kiribati is a remote island nation located in the Pacific Ocean.
 Particularly, it has 32 atolls.
 This country is thriving, attracting many tourists to explore and learn about local life.
 The flight from Hawaii, the USA to Kiribati lasted 5 hours.